phenogit/phenogit.github.io/kit-korner-notes.markdown

         5D: Will not put your side in a force.
 Simply assumed to show where your values are in case of further competition.
 It would not be taken as a slam try.
         5H: Will not put your side in a force

+    (1C)-1H-(X)-??

+        XX: Lead directing, generally a doubleton honor.
+With support we usually just raise, although with no other strength we might XX for the lead.
+            The XX doesn't show anything as fas as strength goes, although if we later follow with some action it obviously includes strength.
+            Other bids mean exactly what they would have meant had there been no double.

     (1C)-P-(1S!)-??
         !: No major